radioation/SGDK_Scrolling/EndlessScroll/README.md

-# Parallax Image Generation Script
+# Endless Scroll Image Generation Script

-`sgdk_parallax_image.py` is a simple Python script that creates endless scrolling images for use with Sega Genesis / SGDK.
+`sgdk_endless_scroll.py` is a simple Python script that creates endless scrolling images for use with Sega Genesis / SGDK.
 You must supply at least one 16-color indexed image to be warped into a repeating floor pattern.
 The generated image can optionally have a ceiling pattern.
 The ceiling  can use